vanshita24/codeher-hackathon/README.md

 # codeher-hackathon
-This web application provides a platform for people suffering from covid to interract with people who are willing to provide help
+This web application provides a platform for people suffering from covid19 to interract with people who are willing to provide help